-What exactly goes into call sheet?
-Which producer’s names go on the top?
+What exactly goes into a call sheet?
+Which producers’ names go on top?
 Where do you put the parking details?
 Is the lunch menu listed?
 Fret not, gentle reader.
-Here is everything you need to know about how to make a call sheet.
-In this article (and videos), we break down all the components that should be included for film and television.
+Here is everything you need to know about how to make a call sheet for film and television productions.
+In this article (and videos), we break down all the components that should be included and best practices to follow.

 How to Make a Call Sheet in StudioBinder